cruzgodar/wilson/README.md

 		- `release: ({ id, x, y, event }) => void`: a function called when a draggable is released.
 - `fullscreenOptions`: an object with the following fields:
 	- `fillScreen`: a boolean for whether to resize the canvas and world to fill the entire screen.
 Defaults to `false`.
-	- `animate`: a boolean for whether to animate the transition to fullscreen.
+	- `animate`: a boolean for whether to animate the transitions to and from fullscreen.
 Defaults to `true`.
+	- `crossfade`: a boolean for whether to always crossfade the transitions to and from fullscreen.
+Defaults to `false`.
 	- `closeWithEscape`: a boolean for whether to close fullscreen when the escape key is pressed.
 Defaults to `true`.
 	- `onSwitch: (isFullscreen: boolean) => void`: a function that is called after the canvas enters or exits fullscreen mode and is included in the page transition.
 	- `beforeSwitch: async (isFullscreen: boolean) => void`: a function that is called before the canvas enters or exits fullscreen mode and is not included in the page transition.
 It is awaited before the page transition begins.
 A typical use for this is to briefly pause a canvas animating every frame before entering fullscreen — Safari often produces a glitchy transition if animations are not paused.